-Florida's statewide safety belt usage rate for 2021 is 90.1 percent.
-This rate is up 0.3 percentage points from the 2019 measured rate of 89.8 percent, and only 0.5 percentage points from the highest belt use rate measured to date (90.6% in 2018).
-Neither difference is considered statistically significant (@ p = .05).
-Overall, usage across Florida has improved over 30 percentage points since the first survey certified under Federal Register Guidelines was completed in 1999.
-It is important to note that for the first time since the survey started, there was no survey conducted in 2020 due to the COVID-19 pandemic.
+Florida's statewide safety belt usage rate for 2023 is 89.4 percent.
+This result is up 1.1 percentage points from the 2022 measured rate of 88.3 percent, but the difference is not considered statistically significant (@p = .05).
+Belt usage across Florida has improved over 30 percentage points since the first survey certified under Federal Register Guidelines was completed in 1999.
+The below graph shows the statewide usage rate trend line.
+Note that there was no survey conducted in 2020 due to the COVID-19 pandemic.